cfortuner/promptable/README.md

 # Promptable (Langchain + GPT Index for Typescript)

-⚡ Build fullstack AI apps in Typescript/Javascript. ⚡
+Build fullstack AI apps in Typescript/Javascript.

 ## What is this?

-A simple, lightweight, and flexible library for building prompt engineering pipelines in Typescript/Javascript.
+This library provides simple interfaces and prebuilt components for building applications using LLMs and Embeddings.
+It is designed to be flexible and extensible so that you can use it with any Model Provider.

+The goal of this library is to provide a set of general tools for Typescript and Javascript developers to help them build fullstack AI first applications quickly and easily.

+> !
+Right now the library is in early development and is very much experimental.
+Don't use this in production yet!
+The API is subject to change as we get feedback.

 ## Install Library